 But what I didn't know could fill a book: How to negotiate a salary, balance my checkbook, or how to create a budget and, more importantly, to stick to it.
 I was a saver in high school.
 I also had few expenses, so saving was easy.
 When I had to pay for food and rent after college and I could still go out or indulge in a bit of retail therapy, I felt financially complete.
 I knew I should be saving—and I did, for vacations—but I didn't really have long-term goals.
 Own a house?
 That seemed eons away.

 Most schools don't teach college budgeting tips.
 Not all parents think of it either, even though those parental lessons are often the last chance to impart some financial know-how before their children move into the dorm and out of their homes forever.

 Here are things that I wish I knew before I walked across the stage and flipped my tassel, as well as expert money-saving tips for university students.

 Subscribe to a podcast.
 Sign up for a newsletter.
 Read a book or a blog.

 It doesn't matter exactly what format your information comes in, as long as you make the effort to learn.
 Most basic college budgeting tips don't require a business degree.
 But until "Personal Finance 101" becomes a standard college requirement, most students and new graduates are on their own.

 For me, it took about a year into the workforce to realize I was in over my head.
-I hit the local Barnes and Noble for "Personal Finance for Dummies" to start.
+I hit the local bookstore for "Personal Finance for Dummies" to start.
 I still have that book, dog eared and worn from how often I referred to it.

 Determine how much money you'll need to earn to afford your monthly payment, and consider making in-school payments to offset accruing interest.
 Even small payments of $25 a month while you're in school can help save money over the life of the loan.